MickeyLLG/UVAGaze/README.md

 `--i` represents the index of person which is used as the testing set.
 It is recommended to set it as -1 for using all the person as the training set.

-`--pics` represents the number of samples for adaptation.
+`--pic` represents the number of image pairs for adaptation.

 We also provide other arguments for adjusting the hyperparameters in our UVAGaze architecture, which could be found in our paper.